-method An IC method.
-All available methods are in all_term_IC_methods().

-terms A vector of term names.
-If it is set, the returned vector will be subsetted to the control A list of parameters passing to individual methods.
-See the subsections.
+dag An ontology_DAG object. method An IC method.
+All available methods are in all_term_IC_methods(). terms A vector of term names.
+If it is set, the returned vector will be subsetted to the terms that have been set here. control A list of parameters passing to individual methods.
+See the subsections. verbose Whether to print messages.